ryasar79/reduxx/README.md

         super( props );

-        // Step 2: b) set the state as an empty object this.state = {};
+        // Step 2: b) set the state as an object this.state = {};

         // Step 2: c) Add this function here,